katerynakononova/Comics/README.md

+Here you can find a Python code that illustrates the Comics.

 # Comics

 Inspired by Jean-Pierre Petit's accessible approach to science communication, "Machine Learning for Humans on Cats" aims to simplify the complex world of machine learning (ML) for a wide audience.